SignificoHealth/recco-android-sdk/docs/REMOTE_PUBLISHING.md

 ## Tasks

-In order for Shadowflight SDK to be published to Github Repository Registry, you should focus on the following project level task:
+In order for Recco SDK to be published to Github Repository Registry, you should focus on the following project level task:

 - **publishReleasePublicationToGithubPackagesRepository:**